51ngul4r1ty/atoll-mono/docs/dataModel/DATA_MODEL.md

   - The stories will be allocated new numbers "s-3", "s-4", "s-5" etc.
   - The user is given 2 options when doing this:
     1. Remove the original story to avoid confusion because none of the individual stories represent the full work defined in the original.
+The original story may have been part of an epic and if so all of the split stories would also be part of the same epic.
     2. Convert the original story to an epic and it will then contain the stories as its children.
 This isn't typically how it should be done: epics should be planned first (intentionally) and they should be broken down into stories after that.